AntonAcorn/AntonAcorn/README.md

 👋 Hi, my name is Anton and I am starving to be a Java Developer

 👀Graduated from the courses of a Quality Engineer.
-But after it I decided to go further and start to learn coding.
+But I decided to go further and start to learn coding.
 I finished Java courses and continue to improve myself everyday.

 Here I have several repositories, where I share my experience using Java.